drone1/alt/README.md

 * Look for exported variable ``data``
 * Translate with Claude
 * Look for context keys starting with `_context:`
-* Write to disk on quit or SIGTERM only
 * Write output files to the current working directory
 ```bash
 alt --reference loc.js